Nico-Shock/Arch-Linux-Helper-Script/README.md

 - Go into the directory of the file, for example, for Downloads: `cd Downloads/`
 - Then make the file executable: `chmod +x Helper.sh`
 - Then execute it: `./Helper.sh`

-*Sorry btw that I "spam" the releases every time when I write a new script.
-I need to get used to it, but after like 3-4 releases, it will get better and I won't spam the releases that much.*

 **Troubleshooting:**